sqonk/phext-datakit/README.md

 /*
-    Create a box plot chart, which is a singular data point of box-like appearance that illustrates the place of the 25%, 50% and 75% quartiles as well as the outer whiskers.
+    Create a box plot chart, which is a singular data point of box-like appearance that illustrates the place of the 25%, 50% and 75% quantiles as well as the outer whiskers.
 */
 public function box(...$columns);